Ben-SS/Drawing_App/README.md

 # Palette
 > Palette App:
 ```
-A meteor based app for simple svg creation
+A meteor based app for simple svg creation using d3.js
 ```